chipsalliance/adams-bridge/docs/AdamsBridge_MLKEM.md

 ## seed_d

-Adams Bridge component seed_d register type definition 8 32-bit registers storing the 256-bit seed_d for keygen in big-endian representation.
+Adams Bridge component seed_d register type definition 8 32-bit registers storing the 256-bit seed_d for keygen.
 The seed can be any 256-bit value in \[0 : 2^256-1\].

 ## seed_z

-Adams Bridge component seed_z register type definition 8 32-bit registers storing the 256-bit seed_z for keygen in big-endian representation.
+Adams Bridge component seed_z register type definition 8 32-bit registers storing the 256-bit seed_z for keygen.
 The seed can be any 256-bit value in \[0 : 2^256-1\].

 ## message

-Adams Bridge component message register type definition 8 32-bit registers storing the 256-bit message for encapsulation in big-endian representation.
+Adams Bridge component message register type definition 8 32-bit registers storing the 256-bit message for encapsulation.
 The message can be any 256-bit value in \[0 : 2^256-1\].

 ## shared_key